 What gluten free bread is best for making croutons?

 There are so many great gluten free brands of bread you can use to make croutons!
-You can make them out of homemade bread like this gluten free sourdough bread!
-I typically have Franz Gluten Free Bread or Canyon Bakehouse Bread loaves on hand, so I use those.
+You can make them from homemade bread like this gluten free sourdough bread!
+I typically have Franz Gluten Free Bread or Canyon Bakehouse Bread loaves, so I use those.

 Ingredient Notes: